Anupam-dagar/RESTAPI/README.md

     "pricedouble": integer_value
 }
 ```
+both fields are decimal field with upto 2 decimal places.
+More than 2 decimal places will result in an error.
+Both should be non negative.
-default for both fields is 0.
+default for both fields is 0.00

 3. To get the details of a room on a given date:
 url: `/api/room/date-of-booking/`